 Taxes commonly paid at closing (Click here for more information)

 Insurance fees due at closing (Click here for more information)

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also advocate for lower closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we get through the details of your sale, I'll not only work to get the highest sales price, but I'll also push for limited closing costs.
+And once we've reached an agreement, I'll give a detailed list of the closing costs so you know exactly what you're paying for.

-Buyers: If you're buying a property in Spartanburg County, you will get a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not stunned when you come to the closing table.
-I'll be glad to look over the GFE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're purchasing real estate in Spartanburg County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not startled when you reach closing time.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates in question.